Jorge Polanco Preview, Player Props: Twins vs. Guardians

 Jorge Polanco At The Plate

-- Polanco will look to extend his five-game hitting streak.
-He's batting .400 with two homers over the course of his last outings.

-- Polanco has picked up a hit in 42 of 58 games this year, with multiple hits 12 times.
+- Polanco has reached base via a hit in 42 games this season (of 59 played), and had multiple hits in 12 of those games.

-- Polanco has had at least one RBI in 34.5% of his games this year (20 of 58), with more than one RBI 10 times (17.2%).
-He has also been responsible for three or more of his team's runs in four contests.
+- In 20 games this season (33.9%), Polanco has picked up an RBI, and in 10 of those games (16.9%) he had two or more.
+He has also driven in three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.